SocialCabin/CabinHost/index.md

 ## Question or queries?

-Let us know under mailto:contact@socialcabin.co.uk or open up a discusions thread on our main ask-questions repo.
+Let us know under contact@socialcabin.co.uk or open up a discusions thread on our main ask-questions repo.